 (2) The duty of the Minister extends to Aboriginal cultural material of traditional or current sacred, ritual or ceremonial significance whether such material is now located at or associated with any particular place, or otherwise.

-[Section 10 amended by No. 24 of 1995 s.
+[Section 10 amended: No. 24 of 1995 s.
 11.]

 11. Minister a body corporate